Education + Careers

 And some words from us to take along with you for your first days on set

 There’s a lot to understand in the world of motion picture production so stay positive, alert and humble, be patient and curious, listen carefully and ask questions if you don’t understand how or why you’re doing something.
 There’s no such thing as a stupid question when you’re starting out.
-Although Locations PA’s are often the ambassadors of the film industry in the greater community as they usually are a first point of contact for the public, everyone who works on film on location are essential ambassadors in all of the communities we work in.
+Locations PA’s are often the ambassadors of the film industry in the greater community as they are generally the first point of contact for the public, however everyone who works in film on location are essential ambassadors in all of the communities we work in.
 So, get to know as much as you can about your role and the impact of production in order to be a positive representative for both production and crew.

 Union membership isn’t the first step in a career in motion picture production, nor do they guarantee work.
 Applicants are encouraged to research what it takes to succeed in the area that they are interested in, talk to people who work in the industry, and take introductory courses.
 What unions do provide is the opportunity to work on signatory productions, representation by a bargaining agent and benefits, amongst other things.